hedata/personal/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Building data products.
-Therefore interested in software architecture, data engineering and data science.
+Therefore always learning to get better in designing software architectures, the process of software development and in the fields of data engineering and data science.

 {{< icon name="download" pack="fas" >}} Download my [resumé](https://bit.ly/3hPXpIf).